CartoDB/carto.js/doc/sql.md

-# Getting data with SQL
+# Getting Data with SQL

 CartoDB offers a powerful SQL API for you to query and retreive data from your CartoDB tables.
 CartoDB.js offers a simple to use wrapper for sending those requests and using the results.